RiickyRiick/social-proof/README.md

 For text and buttons: set fonts, sizes, spacing, and hover effects.

-- I added media queries for better responsiveness for desktop, tablet, mobile viewports adjusting all:
+- I added media queries for better responsiveness for desktop, tablet, and mobile viewports, adjusting all:

 Grid columns/rows